MicrosoftDocs/windows-dev-docs/windows-apps-src/devices-sensors/call-control-migration.md

 ```

-Registering a device for calling should be done in response the user clicking an “enable calling” (or similarly labeled) button, and involves the following:
+Registering a device for calling should be done in response to the user clicking an “enable calling” (or similarly labeled) button, and involves the following:
-1. Registering by calling RegisterApp on the PhoneLineTransportDevice object
+1. Registering by calling `RegisterApp` on the `PhoneLineTransportDevice` object
-2. Adding an event handler for the PhoneLineTransportDevice.AudioRoutingStatusChanged event
+2. Adding an event handler for the `PhoneLineTransportDevice.AudioRoutingStatusChanged` event
-3. Adding an event handler for the PhoneLineTransportDevice.
-InBandRingingEnabledChanged event
+3. Adding an event handler for the `PhoneLineTransportDevice.InBandRingingEnabledChanged` event

 ```cpp
 // NOTE: Continuing from previous example, ActivateCallingButton_Click is a member method of